 In its 30-year history, the SAFE-T program published 24 studies that have been recognized internationally and have been cited in over 800 academic studies and book chapters around the world.
 In 2010, the SAFE-T Program released its most comprehensive study, a 20-year follow-up on the effectiveness of treatment for adolescents who had been sexual offended.

 The mandate of the SAFE-T Program was to provide service to children, youth and families affected by intrafamilial sexual abuse, children under twelve with concerning sexualized behaviour and youth who had sexually harmed.

 In 2012, Halton Trauma Centre was selected by the Ministry of Children and Youth Services (MCYS) to assume operation of Thistletown Regional Centre’s Sexual Abuse: Family, Education, and Treatment (SAFE-T) Program and the SAFE-T Program officially became part of Halton Trauma Centre in the Spring of 2013.

 In 2014, a new name, ‘Radius Child and Youth Services’ was chosen to represent the unification of Halton Trauma Centre and the SAFE-T Program.

 In 2015, Radius Child and Youth Services introduced a centralized intake model that streamlined access for clients and referral partners to all direct clinical services regardless of the geographical region in which they live (Toronto, Peel, York, Halton, Durham).

-Following a strategic planning process in 2017, Radius Child and Youth Services moved to one harmonized mandate accepting service for children and youth who have experienced any form of interpersonal violence, children under 12 with concerning sexualized behaviour and youth who have sexually harmed.
+Following a strategic planning process in 2016, Radius Child and Youth Services moved to one harmonized mandate accepting service for children and youth who have experienced any form of interpersonal violence, and youth who have engaged in sexually abusive behaviour.